Jane, Chair and Founder of SEDS

 Unfortunately, her health continued to decline and after being labelled ‘bendy' she was diagnosed with chronic fatigue syndrome (CFS) and fibromyalgia stopping her career in 2015.
 Only then she received a diagnosis of EDS3 now hEDS, but immediately discharged as there was no defined treatment protocol.
 Although very ill, she felt there must be others out there like her who must also be overlooked.
 After joining and volunteering with the Ehlers-Danlos UK charity she realised there was a need for more local advocacy and support so enthused others to join her and SEDS was born.

 Currently, Jane advises various organisations, Boards and groups and also links with other charities.
-She is still a Co-production Steering Group Board member and recently a Trustee at SCIE as well as a local carers' charity.
-She advises on Covid19 guidances and resources as an advocate patient with lived experience and recently appointed to the OMMT autism and Learning Disability WAGE and Strategic Oversight Group and theme advisor to NIHR ARC KSS.
-She is currently leading educational content on the new UK Hypermobility education hub toolkit for schools nationally.
+She is still on the Co-production Steering Group and recently a Trustee at SCIE as well as a local carers' charity.
+She advises on Covid19 guidances and resources as an advocate patient with lived experience and recently appointed to the OMMT autism and Learning Disability WAGE and Cochair of the Strategic Oversight Group .
+Theme advisor to NIHR ARC KSS and advising health policy for trainee medical students.
+She is currently leading educational content on the new Ehlers-Danlos hypermobility school toolkit education for primary and secondary schools to be launched this Spring.

 In this Covid19 era she was recently recognised with the Crawley Coronavirus Community Champion Certificate, awarded the High Sheriff Special Recognition Volunteer award for outstanding activity and contribution to the community, for Helpforce and other commendations for Life Achievement and delighted that SEDS was commended as a Stronger Together group for the 2nd year in a row at the Mid Sussex Awards.